SamhithaBalla/OnlineFurnitureStore-MERN/ecommerce-front/src/user/readme.txt

-This folder contains files related to user API.
+This folder contains files related to sign in, sign up , dashboard of user.